Sidebar navigation

 Examples of youth and/or community-related roles that the Volunteering Team have previously advertised and recruited to include:

-- PALS Volunteer with Enable Ability – encouraging young people aged 6-16 years old with physical and/or mild-moderate learning disabilities to integrated into leisure and sports activities; assisting with confidence building, providing care and support and ensuring the safety and welfare of
+- Youth Project Volunteer with Enable Ability – encouraging young people aged 18-25 years old with physical and/or mild-moderate learning disabilities to integrated into leisure and sports activities; assisting with confidence building, providing care and support and ensuring their safety and welfare

 Roles within the health and social care sector can be varied, but most will require hands-on experience.
 Many undergraduate and postgraduate courses directly related to social care will include placements, offering you the opportunity to gain experience alongside a qualification.
 If, however, you are looking to secure a place on a social work degree or postgraduate course, for instance, you will need a substantial amount of work experience to strengthen your application.
 This may include, but is not limited to, paid or voluntary work in a local youth club, elderly care home or health care setting; working with a relevant third sector organisation; working in after-school clubs or with members of the community through targeted projects.